Traditional British Sunday Roast

 Roast Potatoes

 Roast potatoes are often considered the highlight of a Sunday roast, prized for their crisp exterior and fluffy interior.
 The process involves parboiling, roughing up, and roasting in hot fat or oil until golden and crispy on the outside while remaining soft and fluffy inside.
 Many families argue that roast potatoes are the most important part of the meal.
+I always preheat the oil before adding the potatoes — it makes them incredibly crispy on the outside.
+Honestly, I’ve seen entire dinner table debates about who made the crispiest batch.
+That golden crunch really makes all the difference.

 Yorkshire Pudding